DGivney/geany-lua-scripts/README.md

 _File: compare.lua_

 Invoke the script (I have mine mapped to CRTL+SHIFT+c) to compare the current file contents to any open file.
 If current changes in file are not saved the script will create a shadow file allowing you can compare your changes against the saved version.

+##Git Find revisions of file - Carl Antuar 2012

+_File: git-find-revisions-of-file.lua_

+Invoke the script (I have mine mapped to CRTL+SHIFT+v) to get all versions of current file.
+Choose a commit and that version of the file will open in new tab.
+Works great with Carl Antuar's Compare script.

+Works best with an open Geany Project with directory root set.